International Bobsleigh and Skeleton Federation: History of Bobsleigh

 Because of the growing weight issue at the 1952 Winter Olympics, the first changes occurred when weight limits were introduced.
 Since then, configurations to the tracks and the bobsleigh itself would be regulated for both competition and safety reasons.
-Also, bobsleigh was not included in the 1960 Winter Olympics in Squaw Valley, California for cost reasons in track construction.
+Also, bobsleigh was not included in the 1960 Winter Olympics in Squaw Valley, California, for cost reasons in track construction.
 The development of artificially refrigerated tracks in the late 1960s and early 1970s would greatly enhance speeds.
 World Cup competitions were first developed in the 1980s while women's competitions took place in the early 1990s.
 The 2-woman bobsleigh event had their first World Championships in Winterberg, Germany, in 2000 and debuted at the 2002 Winter Olympics in Salt Lake City.
+In 2016 the IBSF introduced mono-bob as another discipline for youth competitions and as a women's event at the adult level.

-History of skeleton
+History of Skeleton

 Skeleton was also founded in Switzerland in 1884 as part of the Cresta Run.
 It remained a Swiss competition until 1906 when the first competitions outside Switzerland took place in Austria.
 At the 1926 FIBT World Congress in Paris, it was approved that skeleton was an official Winter Olympic sport with competition taking place at the 1928 Winter Olympics in St. Moritz.
 13 competitors from five nations took part.
 Twenty years later, skeleton reappeared on the Olympic program when the 1948 Winter Olympics returned to St. Moritz.

 At the 1954 IOC meeting in Athens, Greece, skeleton was replaced by luge on the official Olympic program.
 This caused skeleton to fall into obscurity until the development of a "bobsleigh skeleton" which could be used on any bobsleigh track in 1970.
 The development of artificial tracks would also help the rebirth of skeleton as a sport.

 The first European Championship was held in 1982 at Königsee, Germany, and the first World Championships were also staged in 1982 at St. Moritz.
 By 1986, the FIBT started funding skeleton and introduced training schools worldwide to grow the sport.
 The following year, skeleton European Championships were introduced annually.
 In 1989, skeleton World Championships were introduced, although the women's championships were not formed until 2000 at Igls, Austria.
 Skeleton was reintroduced in the Winter Olympic program when the IOC allowed competition for the 2002 Games in Salt Lake City, US.